-Margaret’s background and qualifications make her uniquely qualified to serve in this role.
+Margaret Bull Kovera’s experience and expertise make her uniquely qualified to serve in this role.

-A strong background in research, with continuous funding from the National Science Foundation for over 25 years and funding from the Bureau of Justice Assistance (DoJ).
+A strong background in research, with continuous funding from the National Science Foundation for 29 years and funding from the Bureau of Justice Assistance (DoJ).
+More than $2.8 million in extramural funding across 25 grants ranks her in the top five nationally in funding from NSF’s Law and Social Science Program since its founding in 1966.
+Her standing is recognized internationally: she serves on the Advisory Committee for the Assessment of the Netherlands Register of Court Experts and has qualified as an expert witness before Canadian courts as well as U.S. state, federal, and military courts.
 She has worked with APA to advocate on the Hill for increased research funding and with legislators for the importance of loan forgiveness and funding for psychological study.
 This background will be helpful for advancing efforts to increase funding for psychological study and research across the broad spectrum of the field.

-Her actions within Council and her roles within APA have demonstrated thoughtfulness and the ability to think inclusively about psychology beyond health services.
+Her actions within Council and her roles within APA have demonstrated thoughtfulness and the ability to think inclusively about psychology.
+She is uniquely qualified to represent science, applied psychology, and practice because she is the only candidate who does all three.

 A distinguished record of service to APA